 This Tool Box on Arbitral Institutions shall provide you with a first overview of the key features of the most popular arbitral institutions that should be considered before drafting an arbitration clause.
 The benefit of arbitration is that it can be tailored to the needs of the parties.
 It is therefore important, before agreeing on an arbitration clause, to consider issues such as costs, the location of the parties, whether the local courts can rely on them to recognise and enforce an arbitral award of the respective institution, if the arbitral tribunal is able to grant interim relief, etc. The toolbox does not claim to be exhaustive; there are simply too many aspects that need to be taken into consideration when choosing the most appropriate arbitration institution.
 Your Taylor Wessing Arbitration Team is happy to assist you in all matters from the drafting of the arbitration clause to the conduct of the arbitration proceeding up to the enforcement of the award.

 Internationally accepted institution, which administers both national and international arbitral proceedings.
 The costs are moderate and the proceedings are in general handled quite quickly.
-The revision of the rules conducted in 2018 provide for many mechanism that enhance the efficient conduct of the proceedings.
+The revision of the rules conducted in 2018 provide for many mechanisms that enhance the efficient conduct of the proceedings.

 Moreover, the arbitral tribunal is required to promote settlements at any stage of the proceedings.